PORK AND SHRIMP DUMPLINGS (JIAO ZHI)

 Fill a medium saucepan half way with water and bring to a boil.
 Place the cabbage in the boiling water and cook for 1 minute until just wilted.
 Drain in a strainer and press out any excess moisture with a paper towel.

 To make the wontons, lightly flour your hands and take one piece of the dough and roll into a small log, about 1” thick.
 Cut into 12 equal disks.
 Flatten one disk with your hand to make a small circle.
 Using a rolling pin, roll the disk to about 3” in diameter.
 Place about 1 tablespoon of filling the center of the dough.
-Brush the edges with water and seal with your fingers.
 Flute the top of the dough by creating small ‘dumpling’ folds.
 Make sure to fully seal the top of the dough by squeezing with your fingers.
 Place on a cookie sheet dusted with flour.
 Repeat with the remaining dough.

 To make the dipping sauce, whisk together the soy, rice vinegar, sesame oil, sugar, and scallions in a small bowl.